HuttleyLab/DiverseSeq/README.md

 ```
 Usage: dvs [OPTIONS] COMMAND [ARGS]...

-  dvgt -- alignment free detection of most divergent sequences using JSD
+  dvs -- alignment free detection of the most diverse sequences using JSD

 Options:
   --version  Show the version and exit.
   --help     Show this message and exit.

 Commands:
-  prep   Writes processed sequences to an outpath ending with .dvseqs file.
+  prep   Writes processed sequences to a <HDF5 file>.dvseqs.
   max    Identify the seqs that maximise average delta JSD
   nmost  Identify n seqs that maximise average delta JSD